gcbel/greentrail/README.md

 ## Usage

-The website can be visited at https://greentrail.onrender.com/.
+The website can be visited at https://greentrail.onrender.com/ (website down temporarily).
 Please allow about a minute for the site to load, as periods of site inactivity cause slow connections to the website.

 From the Home page, users can choose to navigate to a "Locations" page or a "Login" page.